What Laws and Regulations Must Truck Drivers Follow in North Carolina?

 Interstate traffic laws apply to any commercial truck traveling between different states.
 These laws are overseen by the U.S. Department of Transportation and covered by regulations issued by the Federal Motor Carrier Safety Administration.

-On the other hand, intrastate traffic laws apply to commercial trucks that operate and deliver goods within one state, such as North Carolina.
+On the other hand, intrastate traffic laws apply to commercial trucks that operate and deliver goods within one state.

 Intrastate Trucking Regulations in North Carolina